scikit-hep/awkward/docs/reference/ak.behavior.md

 {rho: 0.9, phi: 0.9}]
 ```

-Custom reducers are invoked with two arguments: a 2D array containing lists of records, and a boolean indicating whether the reducer should introduce an option type for reductions along empty sublists.
-The reducer should return an array or layout with the same number of elements as the input array, reducing along `axis=1` and dropping the reduced dimension (i.e. `keepdims=False`).
+Custom reducers are invoked with two arguments: a 2D array containing lists of records, and a boolean `mask_identity` indicating whether the reducer should introduce an option type (for reductions along empty sublists).
 If the reducer does not introduce an option type, and `mask=True`, Awkward will mask the result at the appropriate positions.
+The reducer should return an {class}`ak.Array` or {class}`ak.contents.Content` with the same number of elements as the input array.
+The reduction itself should be performed along `axis=1`, dropping the reduced dimension (i.e. `keepdims=False`).

 ## Mixin decorators